Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 I recall falling in love with 2004's The Phantom of the Opera in the year 2006.
 I hadn't yet had a chance to see the film, and when I did, I was blown away.
 The music, the beautifully vibrant aesthetic.
 Each scene was carefully cultivated to evoke an emotion with its color and lighting.

 I also found the relationship between Christine and the Phantom to be something tragic and unfortunate.
-Though I pitied the Phantom and identified with his emotional isolation, I knew it was for the best that Christine eventually chose Raoul, a man who was sane and morally sound.
+Though I pitied the Phantom and identified with his emotional isolation, I knew it was for the best that Christine eventually chose Raoul, a man who was depicted as sane and morally sound.

 Imagine my shock, then, when I got on the internet only to discover people criticizing Christine as "cold" and "shallow" because she didn't choose the Phantom over Raoul.